Zucchini Muffins (Gluten-Free)

 Storing

-Store the muffins in an air-tight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
+Store the muffins in an air-tight container at room temperature for a few days or in the fridge for up to 5 days.

 Ingredients